juicedata/juicefs/docs/en/cache_management.md

 --cache-partial-only      cache only random/small read (default: false)
 ```

-Specifically, if you want to store the local cache of JuiceFS in memory there are two ways to do this, one is to set `--cache-dir` to `memory` and the other is to set it to `/dev/shm/<cache-dir>`.
+Specifically,  there are two ways if you want to store the local cache of JuiceFS in memory, one is to set `--cache-dir` to `memory` and the other is to set it to `/dev/shm/<cache-dir>`.
 The difference between these two approaches is that the former deletes the cache data after remounting the JuiceFS file system, while the latter retains it, and there is not much difference in performance between the two.

 The JuiceFS client writes data downloaded from the object store (including new uploads less than 1 block in size) to the cache directory as fast as possible, without compression or encryption. **Because JuiceFS generates unique names for all block objects written to the object store, and all block objects are not modified, there is no need to worry about invalidating the cached data when the file content is updated. **